Oxygem/node-distributed-task/README.md

     {
         state_optional: true; // allow the task to continue running when Redis goes down
-                              // shouldn't happen but no guarantee the task won't also be requeued w/ multiple distributors }
+                              // shouldn't happen but no guarantee the task won't also be requeued w/ multiple distributors-over-WAN
+    }

 #### Task Status